DinoHub-SubT/dsta_deploy/docs/build-local-docker.md

         # create the basestation docker container
         ./deployer -s desktop.basestation.docker.shell

+        # view running docker containers
+        docker ps

+        # verify you see the docker container from the output in `docker ps`:
+        #   -> gui-shell

 **UGV Docker Container Shell Access**

         # go to the deploy top level path